MicrosoftDocs/cpp-docs/docs/sanitizers/asan-shadowbytes.md

 ## Mapping - describing your address space

-Every 8 bytes in the application's virtual address space that is "0-mod-8" aligned, can be mapped to the shadow byte that describes that slot in the virtual address space.
+Every 8 bytes in the application's virtual address space that's "0-mod-8" aligned can be mapped to the shadow byte that describes that slot in the virtual address space.
 This mapping can be accomplished with a **simple shift and add**.

 On x86: